 If you are comparing options, look for clarity around privacy, pricing, scheduling, and what happens between sessions.
 Good support should feel accessible, not confusing.

 Progress is rarely linear.
 Some weeks go well.
 Others are messy.
 A good coach expects that and helps you respond without slipping into guilt or giving up altogether.
-That mindset is often what makes the difference between another short-lived attempt and something that lasts.
+That mindset is often what makes the difference between another short-lived attempt and maintaining something that lasts.

 One of the biggest misconceptions about nutrition coaching is that you need to be highly motivated before you begin.
 In reality, many people start when they feel frustrated, tired, or unsure where to turn next.